Maxine001/letsvibe/docs/SupabaseBucketSetup.md

 ## Background

-The project uses Supabase Storage to store user profile images.
-The name of the storage bucket is configured by the environment variable `VITE_SUPABASE_STORAGE_BUCKET`.
+The project uses Supabase Storage to store user profile images and group images.
+The bucket names are configured by the environment variables `VITE_SUPABASE_STORAGE_BUCKET` for user profiles and `VITE_SUPABASE_GROUP_STORAGE_BUCKET` for group images.

 If this environment variable is not set or does not point to an existing bucket, the app will raise an error:
 `StorageApiError: Bucket not found`.